Myelogram of the Spine

 - Hydration: It’s important to drink plenty of fluids, such as water or juice.
 This helps flush the contrast dye from your system.

-- Breastfeeding Considerations: If you are breastfeeding, you might be advised to give your baby formula for a short duration after the test to ensure safety.
+- Breastfeeding Considerations: If you are breastfeeding, you might give your baby formula for a short duration after the test to ensure safety.

 By adhering to these aftercare instructions, you can help ensure a smoother recovery after your myelography.